Travel Stories: English Gardens Tour (3)

 So that’s the report on Waterperry Gardens.

-After that, we had another hour to drive before getting to our first hotel where we stayed for 3 nights: Old Swan & Minster Mill in Minster Lovell.
+After that, we had another hour to drive before getting to our first hotel.
+W we stayed for 3 nights at the Old Swan & Minster Mill in Minster Lovell.
 As you can see by the next photo, it was absolutely charming and everyone was delighted with their rooms.
 The food in their restaurant was excellent and the service equally wonderful.
 As you would guess, we all slept like logs that first night!

 That covers the first full day of our trip.
 And don’t worry: this should be the only really long blog post about it!
 I hope you enjoyed it.